pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 ### A) Secure an URL

-The logic to secure an URL is defined by the `SecurityLogic` interface and its default implementation: [`DefaultSecurityLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultSecurityLogic.java).
-In your framework, you must define the appropriate "filter", "interceptor", "controller" or whatever the mechanism used to intercept the HTTP request and delegate to the `SecurityLogic` class:
+The [logic to secure an URL](security_filter.html) is defined by the `SecurityLogic` interface and its default implementation: [`DefaultSecurityLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultSecurityLogic.java).

+In your framework, you must define the appropriate "filter", "interceptor", "controller" or whatever the mechanism used to intercept the HTTP request and delegate to the `SecurityLogic` class.
-1) If the HTTP request matches the **matchers** configuration (or no **matchers** are defined), the security is applied.
-Otherwise, the user is automatically granted access

-2) First, if the user is not authenticated (no profile) and if some clients have been defined in the **clients** parameter, a login is tried for the direct clients

-3) Then, if the user has profile, authorizations are checked according to the **authorizers** configuration.
-If the authorizations are valid, the user is granted access.
-Otherwise, a 403 error page is displayed

-4) Finally, if the user is still not authenticated (no profile), he is redirected to the appropriate identity provider if the first defined client is an indirect one in the **clients** configuration.
-Otherwise, a 401 error page is displayed.

 **Examples**: